International Mountain Day 2021: Know about the Date, Theme, History, Significance and Key Facts here

 International Mountain Day (IMD): History

 The formation of International Mountain Day history dates back to 1992 when Agenda 21 "Managing Fragile Ecosystems: Sustainable Mountain Development" of Chapter 13 was adopted at the United Nations Conference on Environment and Development.
 No doubt, it put a milestone in the history of mountain development.
-By seeing the increasing attention towards the importance of mountain, the UN General Assembly declared in 2002 the UN International Year of Mountains and designated 11 December as International Mountain Day from 2003 onwards.
+By seeing the increasing attention towards the importance of mountains, the UN General Assembly declared in 2002 the UN International Year of Mountains and designated 11 December as International Mountain Day from 2003 onwards.
 Therefore we can say that the first time International Mountain Day was celebrated on 11 December 2003.
 Every year it is celebrated with a particular theme.

 International Mountain Day (IMD): Celebrations

 It is celebrated in various ways.
 On this day various forums, hand-on-activities, presentations, student debate, photo, art competitions, hikes, and events targeted specific groups are organised.
 You can also join the conversation on social media using the #MountainsMatter hashtag.
 You can also write about your planning for the event on International Mountain Day at info-IMD@fao.org so that it can be published on the website of International Mountain Day.
 You can also share your experience in mountain life, photos of your favourite mountain, moments, etc with your friends, relatives, etc.

 Mountains are the most beautiful structures of nature, majestic, solid that stand against the sky and feel like that they can catch the entire countrysides in their shadow.
 They are the sources of recreation and resource.
 They are the source of agriculture, provide ample space in the slopes for production.

 - Mountains play an important role in the water cycle.